Religious discrimination in Pakistan: Forced conversion

 According to a report from the Movement for Solidarity and Peace also cited by the European Parliament, about 1,000 non-Muslim girls are converted to Islam each year in Pakistan.
 According to the Pakistan Hindu Council, religious persecution, especially forced conversions, remains the foremost reason for migration of Hindus from Pakistan.
 Pakistan Hindu Council estimated that about 5000 Hindus migrate from Pakistan to India every year in order to escape religious persecution.
 Religious institutions like Bharchundi Sharif and Sarhandi Pir support forced conversions and are known to have support and protection of ruling political parties of Sindh.
 This practice is being reported increasingly in the districts of Tharparkar, Umerkot and Mirpur Khas in Sindh.

 A total of 57 Hindus converted in Pasrur during May 14–19, 2010.
 On May 14, 35 Hindus of the same family were forced to convert by their employer because his sales dropped after Muslims started boycotting his eatable items as they were prepared by Hindus as well as their persecution by the Muslim employees of neighboring shops according to their relatives.
 Since the impoverished Hindu had no other way to earn and needed to keep the job to survive, they converted.
-14 members of the another family converted on May 17 since no one was employing them, later another Hindu man and his family of eight under pressure from Muslims to avoid their land being grabbed.
+14 members of another family converted on May 17 since no one was employing them, later another Hindu man and his family of eight under pressure from Muslims to avoid their land being grabbed.

 Rinkle Kumari, a 19-year Pakistani student, Lata Kumari, and Asha Kumari, a Hindu working in a beauty parlor, were allegedly forced to convert from Hinduism to Islam.
 Their cases were appealed all the way to the Supreme Court of Pakistan.
 The appeal was admitted but remained unheard ever after.
 Rinkle was abducted by a gang and "forced" to convert to Islam, before being head shaved.
 Afterwards, Rinkle reportedly stated that she will stay with her husband rather than return home - her husband and the son of Mitthu Mian met her several times just before her final statement in the Supreme Court.
 In March 2019, two Hindu minor girls were allegedly abducted on the eve of Holi and forcibly converted to Islam in Dharki, Ghotki District, Sindh.
 A video showed them being married by a Muslim cleric and another also emerged showing the girls claiming they converted out of their own will.
 Pakistan Prime Minister Imran Khan has ordered an investigation into the accusations.
 On 11 April, Pakistan High Court let the Hindu girls live with their husbands, stated both teenage girls are adult and marry to men with their own will, parents of both girls accepted the verdict and asked for more time.
 The court gave the verdict that the Hindu girls were not forcefully converted, abducted and they converted to Islam voluntarily and on their own will.